madslaz/Burp_Suite_Certified_Practitioner/Deserialization.md

 * Using Burp Suite and active scan, I identified `/cgi-bin/phpinfo.php`...OH cool, would you look at that: `SECRET_KEY	tlo1sr116emjtxd1r7inwyuxz6fbvn0j`.
 That's one task down.
 * I guessed Symfony through trial and error because I struggled to find any evidence on the phpinfo.php page, and I couldn't produce a verbose error message ... after the fact, I found a stack trace by submitting an incorrect signature, which resulted in a stack trace saying `Internal Server Error: Symfony Version: 4.3.6`.
 * Okay, with the secret key, I SHA-1 hashed the following Base64 encoded payload generated using `./phpggc Symfony/RCE1 "rm -f /home/carlos/morale.txt" | base64 -w 0`.

+#### Exploiting Ruby Deserialization Using a Documented Gadget Chain
+- Serialization-based session mechanism and Ruby on Rails framework.